Edchja/cheat-sheet/linux/configuration.md

 fi
 ```

+If you want, you can copy the function directly into the `.zshrc` file.

 For the changes to be loaded, you need to enter `source ~/.zshrc` in your terminal.
-Now, you can type `apt-upd` as root, and everything will be updated.
+Now, you can type `apt-upd` as root and your system will be updated.

 ## Useful Software and Tools